The Egg Hatches

 This gaze he now noticed.
 His once-filmy eyes having cleared up, he looked up for the first time and soon discerned the shape of her face towering so high above him; the curved horns that framed it, but most of all the eyes that looked down at him with such love.
 He cried out to her shrilly, and she returned the call with a soft, crooning growl.
 Gently she lowered her head toward him.
 The little dragon dragged himself around in a slight panic, because his mother was infinitely large, and when her face was right over him he could not recognize its shape as easily any more.
 But there was nowhere to escape, so he curled up where he was, and put his claws over his eyes.

-Eventually, gentle pokes from the great snout reassured him enough to entice him to sniff it and give it a couple of tentative butts with his own head, still soft and with the barest hint of horns.
-His fear gone, he began to climb, until he was sitting on top of his mother’s head.
+Eventually, gentle pokes from the great snout reassured him enough to entice him to sniff it and give it a couple of tentative butts with his own head, still soft and bare of any horns.
+His fear gone, he began to climb it, until he was sitting on top of his mother’s head.

 The Earth Dragon stayed still and waited while her hatchling made himself comfortable among the bushes and full tree-tops that grew on the top of her head.
 The little dragon clawed and kneaded the way a kitten does when fixing up its sleeping place, making it just right.
 Then he settled down with a contented sigh, paying little heed to the couple of displaced mountain goats that went scurrying for protection somewhere down the Earth Dragon’s neck.